 The two key risks are 1) the underlying borrowers fail to make repayments on time and 2) Unbolted itself goes into administration.
 Safeguards exist with regards to both scenarios.

-Risk of borrowers not repaying on time – This risk can be reduced via 1) diversification of funds across many loans, 2) depending on the type of loan, the Provision Trust/Gold Trust and 3) security and possession of the secured asset which can be sold to recover funds should the borrower default.
-Unbolted notes that assets are valued conservatively with a low loan-to-value ratio.
+Risk of borrowers not repaying on time – This risk can be reduced via 1) diversification of funds across many loans, 2) existence of a provision fund and 3) security and possession of the secured asset which can be sold to recover funds should the borrower default.

 How easy is the sign-up process?